Emptywastaken/Behavior-Simulation/README.md

 Players with advantageous traits are more likely to survive and reproduce, leading to a gradual adaptation of the population to the environment.
 This dynamic system reflects natural evolutionary processes, where environmental pressures and genetic variation shape the development of species.

   ## Player & Board initiation
   The initialization process in the simulation involves setting up the board and populating it with players.
 The Board class is responsible for creating a grid structure with a specified number of rows and columns.
 Each cell in this grid is instantiated as a Cell object and stored in a two-dimensional array.
 During the board's construction, each cell is linked to its neighbors, establishing a network that facilitates player movement and interaction.

-Within the GameLogic class, the board and initial game conditions are set through its constructor.
-The constructor initializes the board, determines the food count, calculates food volatility bounds, and calls the populateBoard method to introduce the initial players.
-This method creates players with specific attributes, such as vision, speed, and social behavior.
-Each player is assigned to a randomly selected cell on the board.
-The method employs a loop to generate the desired number of players, determining each player's social nature randomly and updating internal counters to keep track of social and greedy players.

-The populateBoard method demonstrates how players are placed on the board.
   For each player, a random cell is selected, and a new Human object is created with defined attributes (e.g., vision of 3, speed of 5).
-The player's social nature is randomly decided using the randomTrueFalse method.
-This player is then added to the players' list and placed on the corresponding cell using the AddHuman method of the Board class.
+The player's social nature is decided randomly.
+This player is then added to the players' list and placed on the corresponding cell.
 This setup ensures a diverse and unpredictable initial state, setting the stage for the game's dynamics as players begin interacting with their environment and each other.

   ## Gamelogic
   #### The simulation's structure is centered around managing a dynamic ecosystem on a board where human players interact with each other and their environment.
 The primary components of this structure include the players, the board, the food spawn dynamics.